avaxman/Directional/docs/tutorial.md

 2. Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

+3. Algebraic structures, such as cochain complexes.
+See chapter 6 TODO: link.

 Our paradigm avoids buffed classes with a complicated nested hierarchy; instead, the member functions in the classes are minimal, and only used to implement the essential properties of a geometric object (for instance, the connection between tangent spaces).
-Nevertheless, Directional strives to minimize the number of cumbersome parameters in functions, and therefore relies considerably on (passive) data classes aggregating information about specific algorithms.
+Nevertheless, Directional strives to minimize the number of cumbersome parameters in functions and therefore relies considerably on (passive) data classes aggregating information about specific algorithms.

 The library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 For the most part, one header contains only one function.
-The atomic data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), The visualization is done through a specialized class ``DirectionalViewer``, which is a wrapper around [PolyScope](https://polyscope.run/), with many extended options that facilitate the rendering of directional fields.
+The atomic data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), The visualization is done through a specialized class `DirectionalViewer`, which is a wrapper around [PolyScope](https://polyscope.run/), with many extended options that facilitate the rendering of directional fields.

 The header files contain documentation of the parameters to each function and their required composition; in this tutorial, we mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.